Upper Bounds on the Generalization Error of Private Algorithms for Discrete Data: Discussion and Final Remarks

 \subsubsection{Other types of generalization bounds}

 Other measures of the generalization error can also be characterized with the framework introduced in this work.
-For example, the high-probability PAC-Bayesian bound from~\cite[Corollary 2]{hellstrom2020generalization} states that, for all $\beta \in (0,1)$ and all distributions $Q_W$ over $(\cW, \mathscr{W})$ such that $P_{W,S} \ll Q_W \times P_S$, with probability no less than $1-\beta$ under $P_S$,
+For example, the high-probability PAC-Bayesian bound from~\cite[Corollary 2]{hellstrom2020generalization}\footnote{{The bound from the corollary was corrected by the authors in https://gdurisi.github.io/files/2021/jsait-correction.pdf.}} states that, for all $\beta \in (0,1)$ and all distributions $Q_W$ over $(\cW, \mathscr{W})$ such that $P_{W,S} \ll Q_W \times P_S$, with probability no less than $1-\beta$ under $P_S$,

 We see that the bound~\eqref{eq:disc_pac_bound}, using the appropriate result from Section~\ref{sec:main_results} to characterize $\KL{P_{W|S=s}}{Q_W}$ for all $s \in \cS$, vanishes as $N$ increases.